fixie-ai/fixie-sdk-js/docs/document-qa.md

 > Note: By default, Fixie will crawl up to 1,000 documents for each wildcard URL.
 If you need more, [get in touch](mailto:hello@fixie.ai).

-Once we have our `URLS`, we instantiate a new `CodeShotAgent` with our `BASE_PROMPT`, an empty Few Shot array, a set of `DOCUMENTS` that point to our URLs, and whether we want a `conversational` Agent (conversational agents keep previus questions in memory, so we recommend it for Q/A Agents).
+Once we have our `URLS`, we instantiate a new `CodeShotAgent` with our `BASE_PROMPT`, an empty Few Shot array, a set of `DOCUMENTS` that point to our URLs, and whether we want a `conversational` Agent (conversational agents keep previus questions and answers in memory, so we recommend it for Q/A Agents).

 When a `DocumentCorpus` is provided, FewShots are optional (hence the empty array that we passed in).
 If you need FewShots, see [Using Fewshots with Docs](#using-fewshots-with-docs).

 Once ready, you can deploy your agent using `fixie deploy`.
 Note that depending on the size and number of documents, indexing can take some time.
-While indexing is in progress, your agent will deploy but will always return `I'm still starting up.
+While indexing is in progress, your agent will deploy but will always return, `I'm still starting up.
 Please try again in a few minutes.` See [Monitoring Indexing Status](#monitoring-indexing-status) for more.

 ## Accessing Private URLs